debops/debops/docs/meta/philosophy.rst

 as well as file syncing appliance based on Debian and ownCloud.
 The file syncing appliance was build from the ground up with DebOps and deployment was also done with Ansible and DebOps.
 The monitoring appliance was set up by me before I knew fancy tools like Ansible/DebOps.

-Currently, I am working as a full-time sysadmin, mainly doing scripting, monitoring, security and automation with SaltStack.
-Neither Debian, nor Ansible/DebOps play a big role currently.
-Feel free to get in touch if you think otherwise and are fully committed to Free Software.
+I continued in the area of log collection, monitoring, security and scripting as sysadmin after that.
+Between 2017 and 2021, I have been using SaltStack exclusively at work.
+Since 2022, at a different company but again in IT Operations, I am using Ansible again.

 I came to DebOps shortly after I settled on Ansible as the configuration management system of choice for my private infrastructure, because DebOps is the